LinapQA/LinapQA/README.md

 ###

 <p align="left">I'm Environmental Engineer and passionate Qa Tester from Colombia<br><br>🔭 I’m currently working on Automated test development using Python and Selenium WebDriver to cover the entire process of ordering a taxi through the Urban Routes app.<br>📚 I'm currently learning technology in a bootcamp as a software tester.
-I find myself finishing the course and eager to apply my knowledge.<br>⚡ In my free time I enjoy hiking with my pet and discover more of this exciting world of software development.</p> * :e-mail: jorge.caceresgarcia@gmail.com
+I find myself finishing the course and eager to apply my knowledge.<br>⚡ In my free time I enjoy hiking with my pet and discover more of this exciting world of software development.</p> <br> :e-mail: ¿Do you want to contact me? linaaparra13@gmail.com

 ###